folanelfolany/IP-Address-Finder/README.md

 ```
 5. Open in Browser

-Visit `http://localhost:3000` to use the app.
+* Visit `http://localhost:3000` to use the app.

-Code Overview
+### Code Overview
-App.js: Handles IP lookup and displays the IP information and Map.
+App.js: Handles IP lookup and displays the IP information and Map. <br>
 Map.js: Shows an interactive map centered on your location, using the coordinates from IPAPI.